DragonsDom/website/trash.md

 Sorted (marked) containers are collected alternate **Wednesdays** according to the schedule below (but sometimes are collected a day later).

+Do NOT put sheet glass in the glass bin!
+It won't be collected.

 Zmajevac is the section referenced as "Popovac I Kn.
 Vinogradi"

 ![](static/assets/img/trash-sorted.jpg)